 \subsection{H$_{10}$ ring}

-We consider a circular arrangement of ten hydrogen atoms, with a nearest-neighbor distance of 1.5$a_0$ between each pair of atoms (where $a_0 \simeq 0.529$ {\AA} is the Bohr radius).
+We consider a circular arrangement of ten hydrogen atoms, with a nearest-neighbor distance of 1.5~$a_0$ between each pair of atoms (where $a_0 \simeq 0.529$ {\AA} is the Bohr radius).
 The system is treated using the STO-6G basis set and is half-filled, i.e., containing ten electrons.
 We partition the system into five fragments, each consisting of two atoms, as shown in Figure \ref{fig:H10_circ_mod}.

 In order to numerically confirm that DMET is exact to first order for this ``well-behaved'' system, we determine $P_\alpha$ for $\alpha \in [0,1]$ and compute $\Vert dP_\alpha/d\alpha \Vert_F$.
-Figure~\ref{fig:H6_firs_derv} shows the result for DMET and FCI, we clearly see that DMET is indeed exact to first order for the considered system.
+Figure~\ref{fig:H6_firs_derv} compares the DMET result with the exact diagonalization result (abbreviated FCI).
+We clearly see that DMET is indeed exact to first order for the considered system.